Blog

 Retargeting strategies target audiences with paid ads from the data gathered on your website or social media account.
 It is aimed at people who visited your pages but haven’t made a purchase yet.

-Remarketing, on the other hand, consists in sending emails to customers who have made a purchase with you in the past to encourage them to visit your website again.
+Remarketing, on the other hand, consists in sending emails or targeting ads to customers who have made a purchase with you in the past to encourage them to visit your website again.
 The idea is to convert people a second time (or more!).

 What constitutes a good retargeting strategy?